 - 3 tablespoons vegetable or canola oil, plus more as needed

 - 2 medium-sized carrots, chopped

 - 4–6 sprigs fresh thyme

 - 2 bay leaves

-- Cover bowl with lid/plastic wrap or seal ziplock bag and transfer to refrigerator to allow flavors to marinate for 1 hour or up to overnight.
-If marinating overnight, be sure to stir chicken around in bowl/bag at least once.
+- Cover the bowl with a lid/plastic wrap or seal ziplock bag and transfer to refrigerator to allow flavors to marinate for at least 2 hours or- more preferably, overnight (for the best results!).
+If marinating overnight, just be sure to go back and stir/massage the chicken at least once.
 This will ensure even flavor marination throughout.

 - Brown chicken pieces: Remove the chicken pieces from the marinade mixture, shaking off excess onion/bell pepper/scallion bits- but do not discard the marinade, set aside.
 Set the chicken aside on a medium baking sheet or large plate/platter.